squarepupil/website-pages/src/pages/detailed.md

 supporting justice for the school and even the wider community.

 ## Safety

+++Students take responsibility for their own safety and for the community's safety.++

 A fundamental attribute for any school is for it to be safe.
 Our school provides a safe environment in multiple ways.